DAH5/StaticPHP/docs/Getting-Started.md

 - `minify_css`: A boolean indicating whether StaticPHP should minify CSS files.
 This affects only the output files; source files remain unminified.
 - `minify_js`: A boolean indicating whether StaticPHP should minify JavaScript files.
 This affects only the output files; source files remain unminified.
 - `minify_html_tags_to_preserve`: A string containing a single HTML tag name to preserve and not minify.
 Useful for things like code snippets using the `<pre>` tag.
 Ommit entirely if not needed.
+- `bulk_redirects_filename`: A string containing your preferred filename for the bulk redirects file.
+Defaults to `_bulk_redirects` if not specified.
+- `redirection_template_filename`: A string containing your preferred filename for the redirection template file.
+Defaults to `_redirection_template.html` if not specified.

 ### Using a Custom Launcher Script